Michael J. Kruger

-Michael J. Kruger is an American Reformed New Testament scholar and the Samuel C. Patterson Chancellor's Professor of New Testament and Early Christianity at Reformed Theological Seminary.
-He served as President of RTS-Charlotte during 2013–25.
-In 2025 he left the office of President and transitioned to the role of Chancellor’s Professor where he will teach at multiple RTS campuses.
-He was ordained and spent many years as a minister in the Presbyterian Church in America.
-In 2021 he transferred his ministerial credentials to the Evangelical Presbyterian Church.
+Michael J. Kruger is an American Reformed New Testament scholar and Presbyterian pastor.
+He is the Samuel C. Patterson Chancellor's Professor of New Testament and Early Christianity at Reformed Theological Seminary (RTS).
+Kruger previously served as the President of the RTS Charlotte campus between 2013 and 2025.
+Kruger has ministered in the Presbyterian Church in America, along with the Evangelical Presbyterian Church, being his church body since 2021.

+During his studies at the University of North Carolina at Chapel Hill, Kruger was a student of atheist biblical scholar Bart D. Ehrman.
+However, Kruger found that carrying out the study of biblical manuscripts "strengthened his faith."

 Education

 Kruger obtained his bachelor's degree from the University of North Carolina at Chapel Hill followed by an M. Div. from Westminster Seminary California.
 His doctoral studies were at the University of Edinburgh where his advisor was Larry Hurtado.
 His dissertation is a study of P.Oxy.
 840.

 Career

 During the 2009-2010 academic year, Kruger was a visiting scholar at Saint Edmund's College, Cambridge.
 In 2019, Kruger served as president of the Evangelical Theological Society.

+In 2022, Kruger published Bully Pulpit: Confronting the Problem of Spiritual Abuse in the Church.
+In the book, Kruger argues that "spiritual abuse is when a spiritual leader ... wields his position of spiritual authority in such a way that he manipulates, domineers, bullies, and intimidates those under him as a means of maintaining his own power and control, even if he is convinced he is seeking biblical and kingdom-related goals."
+In response to the work, Kruger won The Gospel Coalition's 2022 Book of the Year award in the Ministry category.
+In addition, Kruger was a co-winner in the Midwestern Baptist Theological Seminary's 2022 For the Church book awards.